iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 choose iTunes Repair

-2. On the next page, select the “Repair iTunes Connection Issues” option.
+2. On the next page, select “Repair iTunes Connection Issues”.

 choose Repair iTunes Connection Issues

-3. Click Start after ensuring your iPhone is plugged in and unlocked, and the software will start fixing the connection problem.
+3. Click Start after ensuring your iPhone is plugged in and unlocked.

 repairing iTunes not detecting iPhone